wave2future/dUsefulStuff/ReadMe.markdown

 This is if you want to just use the library.

 1. Download the latest dmg file.
-This contains compiled versions of the library for the devices (IiPhone and iPad) and simulator, in both debug and release versions.
+This contains compiled versions of the library for the devices (iPhone and iPad) and simulator, in both debug and release versions.
+1. Copy the library contents to a folder somewhere.
+For example, ~/projects/libs/dUsefulStuff
 1. Create a group within Frameworks in your XCode project.
 1. Drag and drop one of the four libraries into the group:

-	 /Releases/libdUsefulStuff-device.a
-    /Releases/libdUsefulStuff-simulator.a
-    /Debug/libdUsefulStuff-device.a
-    /Debug/libdUsefulStuff-simulator.a

-    Don't forget to link, not copy this.
+	 /Release/iphoneos/libdUsefulStuff.a
+    /Release/iphonesimulator/libdUsefulStuff.a
+    /Debug/iphoneos/libdUsefulStuff.a
+    /Debug/iphonesimulator/libdUsefulStuff.a

 1. Select all the .h header files and drag them into the group as well.
+1. Add the following to the library search path build setting: '${SRCROOT}/../libs/dUsefulStuff/$CONFIGURATION/$PLATFORM_NAME' That will ensure that no matter what you are building, the correct library is used.
+1. Now add the libdUsefulStuff.a library to your targets.
+Don't worry about it being the wrong one, at link time, the correct oen will be selected.
+This is just so that the linker knows it needs the library.

 # The library